 Calendula

-- Calendulas, also called Pot Marigolds are an annual with flowers that are a similar shape to Chrysanthemums.
+- Calendulas, also called Pot Marigolds, are an annual with flowers similar in shape to Chrysanthemums.

-- They blooms range from cream through yellow to orange.
+- Their blooms range from cream through yellow to orange.

-type and can be planted as soon as the ground is ready to be worked in spring.
+- Calendulas are not fussy about soil type and can be planted as soon as the ground is ready to be worked in the spring.

-but will tolerate light .
-They like moderate watering.
+- Calendulas thrive in full sun but will tolerate light shade.
+They prefer moderate watering.

-- For show plants, thin seedlings to 12 inches apart (30 cm) after the first flowers bloom so you can choose the best colours.
+- For show plants, thin seedlings to 12 inches (30 cm) apart after the first flowers bloom, so you can choose the best colors.

-- The extra seedlings can be transplanted to the rest of your garden or put into container gardens.
+- Extra seedlings can be transplanted to other parts of your garden or placed in container gardens.

 - You can save the seeds or let them reseed themselves.